-The Times recently highlighted the carbon load of prominent tall buildings on the London skyline, using data gathered from their Energy Performance Certificates (EPCs).
+When The Times highlighted the carbon load of prominent tall buildings on the London skyline, it drew on data gathered from those buildings’ Energy Performance Certificates (EPCs).
 But EPC measurements are often inaccurate and can be a red herring for building performance and sustainability.

 Mat Lown, TFT Partner and Head of Sustainability, outlines a more realistic and practical approach to understand building performance.

-While I can’t fault the aims of the piece, its reliance on EPCs is problematic.
-The EPC has become a widely recognised marker of a building’s energy efficiency, but that doesn’t mean it is a reliable standard.
+While I can’t fault the aims of the piece to draw attention to a major concern, the EPC is problematic.
+It’s a widely recognised marker of a building’s energy efficiency, but that doesn’t mean it is a reliable standard.
 The EPC-based CO2 emissions of the buildings listed in the article could be far greater or lower in reality.
 In fact, the highest-rated buildings (EPC A+) do not necessarily produce zero carbon in operation.

 TFT has examined over 1,000 EPCs in London alone, which have shown the shortcomings of focusing on their ratings in isolation.
 We found that EPC performance predictions often overlook significant variables, instead making assumptions to ‘standardise’ ratings across different buildings.
 The result is that EPC certification won’t accurately consider the impact of: actual occupational densities, usage profiles and additional services such as lifts, external lighting and other equipment which isn’t included in its predictions.

 EPCs may appear to be a go-to sustainability credential, but these shortcomings mean that EPC adherence must sit alongside a more viable strategy for performance measurement.
 We believe a more robust approach to sustainability is to assess how buildings perform in use, not just how their designs stack up.